New Level II Neonatal Intensive Care Unit now open

 The assurance of care close to home

-The NICU team at StoneSprings Hospital will care for babies who need extra medical attention.
-Our team will specialize in:
+The NICU team at StoneSprings Hospital cares for babies who need extra medical attention.
+Our Level II NICU provides specialized care for newborns, including:

 - Babies born prematurely (between 32 to 35 weeks)